 When there are more applications for places than there are places available (30), priority will be given in the following order:

-- Children in public care or previously in public care but immediately after being looked after became subject to an adoption, residence/child arrangements order or special guardianship order.
+- Children in public care or previously in public care but immediately after being looked after became subject to an adoption, child arrangements order or special guardianship order.

 - Children with specific medical and social needs where professionals have clearly identified that the school can best meet the needs of the child (see social/medical need.
 Definition/evidence required below).

-- Children of teaching staff employed by the Academy at the date of admission.
+- Children of teaching staff employed by the Academy at the date of admission (see definition below).

 - Children living with their parents/legal guardians in the civil Parish of Hartwell who also have a sibling attending the school at the time of admission (see residence definition below).